jyothiraditya-n/bfcli/README.md

 this location, you can specify a new one with `DESTDIR=<location> make install`.
 However, you may need to run the command with elevated privileges if installing to a system folder like `/bin`.

+Although, if you want to also use this as the default Brainfuck interpreter on your system, you can run `make bf` to symlink `(your install location)/bfcli` to `/bin/bfcli`.

 ## Contributing